SnailBones/forage-abq/public/assets/ResponsibleForaging.md

 Albuquerque exists on the unceded land of the Tiwa-speaking Pueblo people, specifically the Sandia and Isleta Pueblos.

 The uses of plants are indigenous knowledge.
-Whether the Pueblo people who continue to steward the Rio Grande valley and harvest [amaranth](/plant/amaranthus), [quelites](/plant/chenopodium), and [verdolagas](plant/portulaca), or the Bedouin of the Sinai and Palestine for their use of [samara ratha](plant/sisybrium), we are grateful for their knowledge and stewardship.
+Whether the Pueblo people who continue to steward the Rio Grande valley and harvest [amaranth](/plant/amaranthus), [quelites](/plant/chenopodium), and [verdolagas](plant/portulaca), the Bedouin of the Sinai and Palestine for their use of [samara ratha](plant/sisybrium), or numerous east Asian cultures for their knowledge of [kochia](/plant/bassia), we are grateful for their knowledge and stewardship.

 ## Responsible Foraging

-By drawing sustenance from the place where we live and the other species that share it with us, we continue a symbiotic relationships that our species—like every other—has always participated in.
-Foraging builds respect and care for our "weedy" neighbors and the often-overlooked areas where they grow through multisensory understanding and physical connection.
+By drawing sustenance from the place where we live and the other species that share it with us, we continue symbiotic relationships that our species—like every other—has always participated in.
+Foraging builds respect and care for our "weedy" neighbors and the often-overlooked areas where they grow through physical interaction and sustenance.

 This site lists only non-native and abundant "weedy" native species.
 If done sustainably, foraging for these species can provides us with fresh food year-round while reducing our reliance on resource-intensive supply chains.
 Here are some guidelines on sustainability: